B-jibril/readMeGenerator-/README.md

 ```

 ## Usage
-The User must install node in order for the program to run
+the user must install node in order for the program to run

 ## License

 This project is licensed under the MIT license.

 ## Contributing
-User need to use Fork Contributor to the repo
+the user needs to know about Fork contributor
 ## Tests

 To run tests, run the following command: